 Supply Event (Address 0Ah): Supply Event Register, Read Only.
-Bit 4 indicates that V{EE} has dropped below the V{EE} UVLO level (typically-28V).
+Bit 1, Osc Fail, sets when the signal at Pin 36, OSCIN, is absent or does not have the required amplitude and AC disconnect cannot operate properly.
+The Osc Fail bit latches high and will remain high until cleared by reading at 0Bh.
+The Osc Fail bit is set after power on or reset unless the V{EE} supply is not present.
+Power is removed on ports with AC disconnect enabled independently of the state of the Osc Fail bit.
+See AC Disconnect under Applications Information for more details.
+Bit 4 indicates that V{EE} has dropped below the V{EE} UVLO level (typically -28V).
 Bit 5 signals that the V{DD} supply has dropped below the V{DD} UVLO threshold.
-Bit 7 indicates that the LTC4258 die temperature has exceeded its thermal shutdown limit (see Note 4 under Electrical Characteristics).
-The logical OR of bits 4, 5 and 7 appears in the Interrupt register as the Supply Fault bit.
+Bit 7 indicates that the LTC4259A-1 die temperature has exceeded its thermal shutdown limit (see Note 5 under Electrical Characteristics).
+The logical OR of bits 1, 4, 5 and 7 appears in the Interrupt register as the Supply Fault bit.
+See the Misc Config register for information on masking the Osc Fail bit out of the Supply Fault interrupt.
 The remaining bits in the register are reserved and will always read as 0.
-The Supply Event bits latch high and will remain high until cleared by reading from address 0Bh.
+The Supply Event bits latch high and will remain high until cleared by reading from address OBh.